fieserWolF/fademaid/README.md

 ## Run the Python3 script directly

-Download _ditheridoo.py_ and the whole _resource_ - directory into the same folder on your computer.
+Download _fademaid.py_ and the whole _resource_ - directory into the same folder on your computer.

 ### Prerequisites